 For a professional explanation of what animal spirit guides and animal totems are, and how to tell the two apart, check out Jordana Van’s video series on the subject.

 3. Domestic Familiars

-I can best illustrate this concept by telling you about my relationship with my four cats… But because this post is already ridiculously long as it is, I’ll save that magickal story for Part Two!
-Sign up for my newsletter to catch it when it comes out!
+I can best illustrate this concept by telling you about my relationship with my cats… But because this post is already ridiculously long as it is, I’ll save that magickal story for Part Two!

 Thank you so much for spending some time with me today, exploring the subject of our connection with the animal kingdom!
-Stay tuned for my next post all about my own familiars!
+If this was interesting to you, check out my next post all about my own familiars!
 What are your thoughts on the subjects we discussed today?
 Please share your opinion in the comments.
 I’d love to hear what you think!

 Until next time,

 blessed be and namaste,